Kansas man sentenced to life in prison for killing two

 COLUMBUS, Kan.
 (KSNW) — A Kansas man has been sentenced to life in prison for killing two people in 2020.

-Senior Judge Robert Fleming sentenced 30-year-old Mark Hopkins II, of Columbus, in the Cherokee County District Court Monday, Dec.
-27.
+Senior Judge Robert Fleming sentenced 30-year-old Mark Hopkins II, of Columbus, in the Cherokee County District Court on Monday.

 According to Attorney General Derek Schmidt, Hopkins was sentenced to life in a Kansas Department of Corrections facility without the possibility of parole for 50 years.
 Hopkins pleaded guilty to two counts of first-degree premeditated murder last month.